The granting of the Freedom of the City of Oxford is awarded under two categories:

 - The Rt.
 Hon.
 Arthur Annesley, Viscount Valentia, 6th December 1900

 During a tour of Wales and the Midlands, Admiral Lord Nelson was also given the Freedom of the City of Oxford at a ceremony in the Town Hall on 22 July 1802.

-Freedom of Entry to the City was awarded to the Oxfordshire and Bucks light infantry in October 1945 but not exercised until 10 April, 1948.
-This freedom has been exercised by the Royal Green Jackets (the successor regiment) in 1985, 1995 and in 2006 before the Royal Green Jackets became The Rifles (the honour has now pass to this regiment).
-The freedom was exercised by The Rifles in 2015.
+The Freedom of Entry to the City was awarded to the Oxfordshire and Bucks light infantry in October 1945 but not exercised until 10 April, 1948.
+This freedom has been exercised by the Royal Green Jackets (the successor regiment) before the Royal Green Jackets became The Rifles (the honour has now pass to this regiment).
+The freedom was last exercised by The Rifles in 2015.